Fernanda Canales: Career

 Her personal vision towards construction is based on searching what is essential.
 For the Mexican architecture it is important to meet the customer's needs and to maintain the relationship between the construction and the environment.
 For Canales, architecture is an agent of change.
 Her architectural stance has been reflected in her theoretical proposals; as a result, Fernanda Canales is a recognized author of criticism.
 In 2005 she published Spaces for Abraham Zabludovsky'S Culture.
-In 2008 she published Central de Arquitectura, an analysis of the work of young and emerging generations in various fields such as house-building, hotel-building and office-building.
+In 2008 she published Central de Arquitectura, an analysis of the work of young and emerging generations in various fields such as housebuilding, hotel-building and office-building.
 She is co-author of 100x100 arquitectos del siglo XX en México, a collection of the most important architects in Mexico.
-In 2014 she published Arquitectura en México 1910-2010.
+In 2014 she published Arquitectura en México 1910–2010.
 A deep study that explains the development of Mexican modern architecture and is not limited to the study of architecture but linking it to urban planning and design.

 Fernanda Canales is also practicing criticism in columns in magazines such as Letras Libres, La Tempestad and Domus.

-As museographer, she directed the exhibition Arquitectura en México 1910-2010 in the Palacio de Iturbide in 2014's spring and summer.
+As museographer, she directed the exhibition Arquitectura en México 1910–2010 in the Palacio de Iturbide in 2014's spring and summer.
 Earlier, in 2013 she was curator of Cultura en Construcción, a presentation of the 13th International Exhibition of the Venice Biennale, held the Nave Generadores del Parque Fundidora en Monterrey, N.L.